ydahal1/ydahal1/jokes.md

-I used to think I was indecisive, but now I'm not sure.
+What is the tallest building in the world?
+The library – it’s got the most stories!

 [
-Thu Jul 23 00:43:48 UTC 2026
+Fri Jul 24 00:40:44 UTC 2026
  ]